Alice Nash

 She is regularly instructed in both purchasers’ and lenders’ claims in which questions of alleged negligence by a surveyor or valuer arise, and is familiar with the particular issues that arise in relation to contribution between solicitors and surveyors in such cases.

-Alice advises both claimants and defendants in litigation arising out of the alleged negligence of medical practitioners in a range of specialisms.
 Her practice encompasses claims ranging from the relatively low value to complex fatal injury claims running to hundreds of thousands of pounds, and she has experience as a junior in very high value cases.
 Recent cases include obtaining a six-figure settlement for a claimant in a case involving a novel legal point in relation to consent for surgery, and acting as junior in a multi-million pound brain injury claim which was also settled successfully.

 Her experience includes claims involving: